Why should I compare car insurance?

 10. Play around with your excess

-If you're willing to fork out more on your excess (the amount you have to pay yourself in the event of a claim) your insurer will reward you with lower premiums.
+If you're willing to fork out more on your excess (the amount you have to pay in the event of a claim) your insurer will reward you with lower premiums.
 However, make sure you select your excess carefully.

 Setting the bar too high, especially if it starts getting too close to your claims limit, might make claiming on your car insurance either pointless or too expensive.